 Should an employee leave state service prior to becoming vested, he/she has the option of leaving his/her funds in the ERSRI, withdrawing funds, or rolling funds into a qualified retirement savings vehicle.

 FOR FACULTY & NON-CLASSIFIED EMPLOYEES

 Non-Classified employees who are exempt from ERSRI*, who have reached the age of 30, and who have two (2) years of service are required to participate in the Metropolitan Life, TIAA-CREF or VALIC retirement plans as a condition of employment.
 Participation is permitted, on a voluntary basis, for eligible employees under the age of thirty (30).

 Employees must contribute at least 5% of their gross biweekly earnings.
 These contributions may be made on a pre-tax basis.
 The College will contribute 9% of the employee’s gross biweekly earnings.
 The employee may designate how these funds are invested.
 There is no vesting period.

 Should an employee leave the College prior to retirement, the employee's options regarding their retirement funds include continued investment; rollover, or withdrawal.

-*Non-classified employees who are members of the ERS at the time of employment at the Community College may elect to remain in the ERS if they so choose.
+*Non-classified employees who are members of the ERSRI at the time of employment at the Community College may elect to remain in the ERSRI if they so choose.

 - American Association of Retired Persons (AARP)